The Li Lab

 Katie Acken

 Katie studied virulence pathways in bacterial species.
+She is currently a post-doc at Eli Lilly.

 Rachel A. Johnson, PhD